yomidevs/local-audio-yomichan/README.md

     3. Move the `user_files` folder somewhere findable (i.e. your desktop).
         This will serve as a backup in case anything fails.
     4. Start from [step 1 of the standard instructions](#steps) (and ignore the 3rd step of downloading the add-on)
+        - Note that the URL has changed from previous versions.
+Remember to override the URL at step 5!
     5. If you are using AnkiConnectAndroid, make sure to [regenerate and redownload the Android database](https://github.com/KamWithK/AnkiconnectAndroid#additional-instructions-local-audio).
     6. Enjoy your new audio!